 - This fish is native to Asia and found in India and China.

 - It can survive without water for 6 days, grows to a maximum length of 25 cm.

-- The head of the fish is triangular with wide mouth and greenish body colour.
+- The head of the fish is triangular with a wide mouth and greenish body color.

 - Generally found in lakes, swamps, estuaries and feeds on shrimps, fry fish, macrophytic vegetation.

 - It is found in the brackish south waters of India and Srilanka.
 It is also known by several other names such as Pearl spot Cichlid, Banded Pearl spot, or Striped Chromide.